PlatenPrime/btw-wh-server/src/modules/poses/README.md

 ## Important Notes

-1. **Cascading Updates:** When a position is created or deleted, the associated pallet's `poses` array is automatically updated.
+1. **Request vs Response Format:** While requests use `palletId` and `rowId` references, responses include embedded pallet and row subdocuments for better performance.

 2. **Transaction Safety:** All operations that modify multiple documents use MongoDB transactions to ensure data consistency.

 3. **Validation:** All input data is validated using Zod schemas with proper error messages.

-4. **Population:** Position responses include populated `palletId` and `rowId` references for easier frontend consumption.
+4. **Cached Data:** Position responses include embedded pallet and row data for easier frontend consumption without additional queries.

 5. **Search and Filtering:** The getAllPoses endpoint supports flexible filtering and search capabilities.